osism/osism.github.io/docs/guides/operations-guide/rookify.md

     Rookify executes the preflight mode, i.e. `--dry-run`, per default.
 :::

-Currently rookify executes the preflight mode, i.e. `--dry-run`, per default.
-This means: if you run rookify without any additional arguments, it will run all preflight checks of the modules and their (indirect) dependent modules as configured in `config.yaml`.
+Currently Rookify executes the preflight mode, i.e. `--dry-run`, per default.
+This means: if you run Rookify without any additional arguments, it will run all preflight checks of the modules and their (indirect) dependent modules as configured in `config.yaml`.

 ### --dry-run